 Tips for On the Road

 The only reason you should need to check on the plants is if you have reason to believe any have fallen over.
 If you are making a cross-country move that will take longer than three days, you will need to water them on the road.
 Make sure they are positioned in the truck where they won’t fall over.
-Also, it’s very important that no other boxes get stacked on top of them.
+Also, no other boxes must get stacked on top of them.

 Let Them Settle